Breathing Lessons: The Life and Work of Mark O'Brien

 Breathing Lessons: The Life and Work of Mark O'Brien is a 1996 American short documentary film directed by Jessica Yu.

+Film

 It won an Oscar at the 69th Academy Awards in 1997 for Documentary Short Subject.

 Mark O'Brien was a journalist and poet who lived in Berkeley, California.
 The documentary explored his spiritual struggle coping with his disability; he had to use an iron lung much of the time due to childhood polio.
 O'Brien died on July 4, 1999, from post-polio syndrome.